rahulsharma0403/Kablamo/README.md

 Step 7: To OPEN the default HTML report, locate the project folder on the local device and open the playwright-report folder.

 Note: All the data extracted through API requests is stored in a CSV file and can be located inside /src/report folder.
 This report will contain the average Forex Conversion rate.
+      Also I have printed the average forex rate in the console logs as well.